About St. Columba

 History

-The Scheiblers’ children, Jim, and Beatrice grew up cherishing the land.
-Jim was inspired by the property’s beauty and every year bought 1,000 daffodils of a different variety and planted them on the property.
+The Scheibler’s children, Jim, and Beatrice grew up cherishing the land.
+Jim was inspired by the property’s beauty and every year bought 1,000 daffodils of a different variety and planted them at random on the property.
 Thousands of daffodils grow on St. Columba’s grounds every February and March.
 Beatrice married, moved to Mississippi, and eventually returned to the property to live with her brother after the death of her husband.
-The Scheiblers’ are buried at St. Columba.
+The Scheiblers are buried at the center of the St. Columba campus.

 Jim Scheibler and Beatrice Scheibler Gerber bequeathed the property to The Diocese of Tennessee in three parts.